 The final reason software testing is important is that it is used to match the software to the requirements.

 Software is built around the user requirements gathered during the analysis phase of the project.
 The analysis phase defines what the software is supposed to do.
-The developers aim to build from these requirements, but it's the testing phase that checks that these requirements have been met.
+It's important that you have the aid of a us based qa testing team with the right expertise to complete testing of this step properly.
+The developers aim to build from analysis requirements, but it's the testing phase that checks that these requirements have been met.

 The testing is done against functional requirements - such as expected behavior and what needs to be done.
 It checks that the software does what it is supposed to do and that nothing has been done incorrectly or left out.
 It also checks non-functional requirements - things such as load time and other performance measures.